 If your first OnDeck lending experience was satisfactory and you realize that you could use a few more dollars, we suggest that you go back to this same lender because returning customers are entitled to generous benefits.

 After you take out a second small business loan for startup financing, the remaining interest on your current loan will be removed, and the origination fee on your next loan could be as low as 0%.

-OnDeck’s revolving credit line is another excellent loan option you should consider.
+OnDeck’s revolving startup business credit line is another excellent loan option you should consider.
 It allows you to borrow anywhere from $6,000 to $100,000.
 The funding is instant, and the 12-month repayment term resets after every single withdrawal.

 Another advantage to choosing OnDeck as your lender is that it reports your payment history to credit bureaus.
-It may not seem like much, but if you’re diligent in repaying your unsecured startup loans on time, you could see a notable credit score increase.
+It may not seem like much, but if you’re diligent in repaying your unsecured small business startup loans on time, you could see a notable credit score increase.

 Reasons to choose OnDeck:

 BlueVine is a California-based fintech company started by three entrepreneurs – Eyal Lifshitz, Nir Klar, and Moti Shatner.

 Lifshitz was the one that came up with the idea of offering small business banking and financing when he saw how hard it was for his father to maintain cash flow while running his small business.

 Funding a startup day in and day out is made easy with BlueVine’s line of credit, which comes with a draw limit of $5,000 to $250,000.
 Through the lender’s online dashboard, you can request funds whenever your business needs them.